I am glad to have you for the second part of my complete guide on data cleaning.

 Method 3: Mean Substitution

-values are substituted with the mean of the variables of interest.
+This approach is relatively straightforward, where all NULL values are substituted with the mean of the variables of interest.
 In certain instances, median or mode can be utilized as substitutions for missing data.

 |